 - After FA indicates eligibility requirements are met, providers contact Aetna NIU at 1.800.575.5999 (8 a.m.-6 p.m.
 EST) with clinical information and treatment plan to obtain pre-authorization.
 If additional or different infertility treatment is needed, providers contact Aetna NIU at 1.800.575.5999 to pre-authorize the service for notification of approval - If the member meets eligibility and clinical criteria, one approval applies to full episode of care.
-If the member stops treatment for over 1 year and has not used full annual coverage, the approval process is required to start treatment again - Provider and member determine treatment course - If the member does not meet eligibility and clinical criteria, coverage is denied - Provider and Member are notified via phone or fax and letter - If service is not authorized, provider and member can appeal through the standard appeal process
+If the member stops treatment for over 1 year and has not used full annual coverage, the approval process is required to start treatment again - Provider and member determine treatment course - If the member does not meet eligibility and clinical criteria, coverage is denied - Provider and Member are notified via phone or fax and letter - · If service is not authorized, provider and member can appeal through the standard appeal process

-Sperm, Oocytes, or Embryo Cryopreservation
+Sperm, Oocytes, or Embryo Cryopreservation:

-- With prior authorization, the plan provides coverage for the harvest, procurement, and storage of sperm, oocytes, or embryos for eligible members, and said storage is in association with ongoing infertility care (infertility treatment within 90 days of the cryopreservation). - The plan may prior authorize coverage for the harvest, procurement, and short term storage (<90 days) of sperm, oocytes, or embryos for eligible members, in the presence or absence of ongoing infertility care, when the eligible member requires medical treatment that may render them sterile.
-Examples of such treatment include, but are not limited to, chemotherapy and/or radiation therapy for cancer and medically necessary gender confirming treatment.
+- The plan will authorize, with prior authorization, coverage for the harvest, procurement, and storage of sperm, oocytes, or embryos for eligible members, and storage is in association with ongoing infertility care (infertility treatment within 90 days (about 3 months) of the cryopreservation). - Note: In the event that an EHP member stored eggs, sperm, embryos and/or oocytes due to medical necessity (eg. cancer therapy) at an out-of-network (OON) facility prior to enrollment on the EHP Plan, the member will be permitted to continue treatment at the OON facility until the stored contents have been consumed. - The plan may prior authorize coverage for the harvest, procurement, and short-term storage (<90 days) of sperm, oocytes, or embryos for eligible members, in the presence or absence of ongoing infertility care, when the eligible member requires medical treatment that may render them sterile.
+Examples of such treatment include: chemotherapy and/or radiation therapy for cancer and medically necessary gender affirming treatment.
 A letter of medical necessity from the treating physician is required.
-Coverage for this indication is limited to one cycle.
+Coverage for this indication is limited to one cycle. - If the member completed social preservation prior to employment at Cleveland Clinic, the EHP will reimburse egg thawing, fertilization, and IVF only if the member has a medical infertility diagnosis, and the provider is an Aetna Select Open Access contracted provider.
+There is no coverage if the provider in out of network. - If the member completes social preservation during the time of employment at Cleveland Clinic, regardless of if they are or are not on the Cleveland Clinic EHP or EHP Plus plan, the member is fully aware there is no coverage once egg thawing, fertilization and IVF begins as the member is fully aware social preservation is not a covered benefit.